-What is more sustainable than a piece of furniture or jewelry that has been in the family for several generations?
-When looking at antiques and objects of art, we become aware of how uniqueness, high quality and quality can write contemporary history.
-However, the antiques market faces some challenges.
-In the middle price segment in particular, sales are declining worldwide.
-Today, people are increasingly furnishing themselves with baroque chests of drawers, Biedermeier cabinets and Rococo tables.
-What used to cost a fortune is now far less valuable.
+What is more sustainable than a furniture or Jewelrythat has been in the family for several generations?
+When viewing antiques and Art objects we become aware of how uniqueness, sophistication and quality can write contemporary history.
+Of the Antique market however, faces some challenges.
+In the middle price segment in particular, sales figures are falling sharply worldwide.
+Nowadays people rarely furnish themselves with baroque chests of drawers, Biedermeier cabinets and rococo tables.
+What used to cost a fortune is worth far less today.
 The furnishing crossovers now largely consist of modern furniture with two or three antiquarian elements.

 The high-price segment of the art & antiques market remains very stable, however, with some shifts within the art branches.
 The multi-millionaires from emerging countries, the young super-rich from Silicon Valley as well as international art collectors & enthusiasts continue to invest in the industry and are ready to spend large sums of money on unique feats.

 EPOQUE FINE JEWELS, ART NOVEAU CHOKER BY PHILIPPE WOLFERS, Image by Loraine Bodewes

 The expansion of the world's most elite art fair, TEFAF, to New York shows that the art & antiques market continues to be one of the most important markets of superlatives.